 - Employ effective maintenance and management policies to minimize the number of public housing units off-line.
 The HACC has an implemented policy whereas maintenance personnel are assigned to each property.
 This process results in higher quality services causing each site to improve in curb appeal, therefore, being more attractive to persons seeking housing. - Reduce turnover time for vacated public housing units.
 The HACC believes by placing specific maintenance personnel on site that the frequency and decrease in travel to and from the site will allow the HACC to reduce turnover time.
-Additionally, increased marketing efforts and prioritization of turnover work orders substantially decrease make-ready time from 75 days (average) to 24 days (average).

-Reduce time to renovate public housing units.

-Seek replacement of public housing units lost to the inventory through mixed finance development.
-The HACC is currently in the process of seeking HUD approval to conduct Mixed-Income/Mixed-Finance redevelopment, which will assist in the replacement of public housing units, lost to demolition.

-Seek replacement of public housing units lost to the inventory through section 8 replacement housing resources form HUR 5007 (932003)

-Maintain or increase section 8 lease-up rates by establishing payment standards that will enable families to rent throughout the jurisdiction

-Undertake measures to ensure access to affordable housing among families assisted by the PHA, regardless of unit size required.
+Additionally, increased marketing efforts and prioritization of turnover work orders substantially decrease make-ready time.
+Currently the average time to turn-over a unit from vacate to lease is less than 20 days (average). - Reduce time to renovate public housing units. - Seek replacement of public housing units lost to the inventory through mixed finance development.
+The HACC is currently in the process of seeking HUD approval to conduct Mixed-Income/Mixed-Finance redevelopment, which will assist in the replacement of public housing units, lost to demolition. - Seek replacement of public housing units lost to the inventory through section 8 replacement housing resources - Maintain or increase section 8 lease-up rates by establishing payment standards that will enable families to rent throughout the jurisdiction - Undertake measures to ensure access to affordable housing among families assisted by the PHA, regardless of unit size required.
 By increasing the FMR the opportunity of rental units to higher rent districts will expand.

-- \square Maintain or increase section 8 lease-up rates by effectively screening Section 8 applicants to increase owner acceptance of program - \square Participate in the Consolidated Plan development process to ensure coordination with broader community strategies - Other (list below)
+\boxtimes Maintain or increase section 8 lease-up rates by marketing the program to owners, particularly those outside of areas of minority and poverty concentration.
+The HACC has implemented processes that will help to educate landlords about the Section 8 program and Fair Housing provisions applicable to rental housing. \boxtimes Maintain or increase section 8 lease-up rates by effectively screening Section 8 applicants to increase owner acceptance of program \bowtie Participate in the Consolidated Plan development process to ensure coordination with broader community strategies Other (list below) Strate gy 2: Increase the number of affordable housing units by:

-Strategy 2: Increase the number of affordable housing units by: Select all that apply
+Select all that apply